InfinityRift/vg-match-analysis/plans.md

 [the challenge deadline](https://developer.vainglorygame.com/rules),
 and if I like what I have by then, I'll submit it.

-## New professor: Baron

- * Targeting and focusing
- * Quote: Focus is good, but kill everything just in case.
- * New routine:
-    * First loop through the telemetry data and for every 2-second interval in which the player in question hit an enemy, create a list of that interval's DealDamage events.
-The result of this pass is thus a list of lists of events, each sublist for a separate 2-second interval.
-    * Now loop through those lists of interval lists, and classify each one as one of these categories:
-       * The player had no allies nearby who were hitting enemies (type 1)
-       * The player or one of its nearby allies was hitting multiple enemies during that interval (type 2)
-       * The player and each nearby ally were all hitting the same enemy (type 3)
-       * The player and each nearby ally were each hitting a different enemy (type 4)
-       * The player and both nearby allies were hitting two different enemies (type 5)
-    * Delete and ignore everything of type 1.
-    * The other four types then make up a partition of the whole, which can be expressed as percents of a pie chart.
-Describe them to the user like so:
-       * Type 3 - Good teamwork (all focusing the same enemy)
-       * Type 5 - Neutral (all focusing two enemies)
-       * Type 4 - Bad teamwork (all focusing different enemies)
-       * Type 2 - In transition (shifting focus among enemies)
- * Show this as a pie chart, the team fight pie!

 ## New professor: Vox

  * Need this new utility:  A function that assesses whether a build was WP,